Let’s talk about functional trainers, also called cable machines.

 This unit will fit in a room with 8′ ceilings.

-Functional trainers can give you a total body workout in a safe, quick, and efficient fashion.
+Functional trainers are a type of cable exercise machine can give you a total body workout in a safe, quick, and efficient fashion.

 They can also be used to supplement traditional free weight exercises.